jusevasa/fz-test/readme.md

 ```
 yarn install
 ```
-2. copy .env.example and remove the text (example) for generate the variables
+2. copy .env.example and remove the text .example for generate the variables

 3. run dev server
 ```